View Frank Friedrich's Obituary on scrantontimes.com and share memories

 Frank Friedrich, 87, of Lords Valley, passed away Monday, Oct.
 5, 2020, at home.

-During his early life as a dad he enjoyed summers spent in upstate New York with his wife, Inge and son, Chris and daughters to meet relatives.
+During his early life as a dad he enjoyed summers spent in upstate New York with his children and latter in life he traveled to Germany with his wife Inge and son Chris and daughters to meet relatives.

 He has 10 grandchildren and nine great-grandchildren who knew him as Opa.